Rloanuald/DATA0006_A2_WeatherVsEnergy/README.md

 # DATA0006_assign_2
 In this report, there are two datasets used for our modelling.
 The approach and algorithms are based on Supervised Machine Learning (predictive modelling).
-We used data mining techniques:
+We used data mining techniques
 • Data cleaning preprocessing
 • Predictive modelling (Classification for categorical class label & Regression for numerical classlabel)
 • Decision Tree